Holonomy Lie algebra of a geometric lattice: Holonomy Lie algebras of lattice pairs

-The definitions of closed subarrangements appeared in \cite{Jambu-Papadima1998} for their studies of hypersolvable arrangements.
-We single out this definition as the holonomy Lie algebras of such arrangement pairs behave well.
-Note that since solvable pairs and strictly linearly fibered pairs of arrangements are closed, they also enjoy the same properties.
+In this subsection, we shall consider a pair of atom sets $B\subsetneq A$, where $B$ is closed in $A$.
 The results here are generalizations of those in \cite{LimaFilho-Schenck2009}, where the authors consider graphic arrangement pairs which are \emph{triangle complete}.
 We point out that such arrangement pairs are also closed.
+Firstly, we prove a technical lemma.